louisabraham/har2requests/README.md

 instead of errors if the HAR file does not fit the specification (it happens a lot).

 `har2requests` uses string matching algorithms to find the origin of authorization headers.
 If your file is too big, it might be slow.
 You can disable it with `--no-infer`.

-# TODO

-  - Use requests.Session
-  - Handle cookies (e.g. with a session)
-  - handle text field from post requests